KamiShire/Appunti_magistrale/SWE_servizi/Appunti/Business_processes.md

  Process enactment needs to cater to a correct process orchestration, guaranteeing that the process activities are performed according to the execution constraints specified in the process model.

-Process monitoring is an impor- tant mechanism for providing accurate information on the status of business process instances.
+Process monitoring is an important mechanism for providing accurate information on the status of business process instances.
 This information is valuable, for instance, to respond to a customer request that inquires about the current status of his case.